browns4/sadiewebproject/content/welcome.md

 Hey!
 Welcome to my web page, it's great to have you :)

-My name is Sadie Brown, I am currently a junior attending Allegheny College in Meadville, Pennsylvania
+My name is Sadie Brown, I am currently a junior attending Allegheny College in Meadville, Pennsylvania. go gators!

 ### There are a few things that you should know up-front: